-In January 2019, we submitted a MAA to the EMA requesting conditional approval for selinexor in combination with dexamethasone as a new treatment for patients with triple class refractory multiple myeloma, meaning patients who have received at least three prior therapies and whose disease is refractory to at least one PI, one IMiD, and one anti-CD38 monoclonal antibody.
-This submission was based on the positive results from the Phase 2b STORM study.
+In January 2019, we submitted an MAA to the EMA requesting conditional approval for selinexor in combination with dexamethasone as a treatment for patients with triple class refractory multiple myeloma, meaning patients who have received at least three prior therapies and whose disease is refractory to at least one PI, one IMiD, and one anti-CD38 monoclonal antibody.
+This submission was based on the results of the Phase 2b STORM study.
 We received feedback from EMA's Committee for Medicinal Products for Human Use, or CHMP, including the integrated inspection report, based on site audits and a sponsor inspection.
 In January 2020, we were granted a three-month extension from CHMP to provide additional time to respond to the CHMP's outstanding questions related to the application.
-We are currently working with CHMP to address the outstanding questions; however, due to reduced access to clinical trial sites as a result of the COVID-19 pandemic, we have not yet been able to complete certain re-monitoring activities and, therefore, have requested, and the EMA has granted us, additional time to submit our response.
-As a result, we currently expect to receive a decision on the application during late 2020.
+We are currently working with CHMP to address the outstanding questions; however, due to reduced access to clinical trial sites as a result of the COVID-19 pandemic, we had not yet been able to complete certain re-monitoring activities and, therefore, requested, and the EMA has granted us, additional time to submit our response.
+We expect to submit the requested re-monitoring data in the third quarter of 2020, and we expect to receive an opinion from CHMP with respect to our MAA before the end of 2020.
+In addition, we expect to submit an MAA based on data from our BOSTON study before the end of 2020.